AFP logo at EBB Canberra

 The prior history of applicants will be considered holistically and on a case‐by‐case basis.
 Insufficient or incorrect information supplied by an applicant may result in the termination of an application, or an exclusion period being applied, including permanent exclusion.

-The decision-maker may use their discretion when deciding to apply an exclusion period to an application, where:
+The delegate may use their discretion when deciding to apply an exclusion period to an application, where:

 • 'discretion' means acting on one’s own authority and judgement.